- Search The Registry

 On this date we celebrate the birth of W. Gertrude Brown in 1888.
 She was an African American activist for racial justice and the rights of children and women.

 Although little is known of her formative childhood years, it is certain that Brown’s Charlotte, North Carolina education was impacting on her values and career.
 From 1906 to 1911, then known as Willie G. Brown, she was enrolled at Scotia Seminary in Concord, NC.
-This was a school founded by the Presbyterian Church to educate newly freed African American girls; Mary McLeod (Bethune) was a former graduate.
+This was a school founded by the Presbyterian Church to educate newly freed Black girls; Mary McLeod Bethune was a former graduate.

-The curriculum there was designed for Black women in the south to learn and to serve their people by educating them.
+The curriculum there was designed for Black women in the South to learn and to serve their people through education.
 After graduation in 1911, Brown became a teacher in the Charlotte public school system where she spent six years.
 She entered social work as a friendly visitor for the Associated Charities for two summers then worked at the Traveler’s Aid desk for another year, all in her hometown.
 Brown founded the first hospital for African Americans in Charlotte and that city’s Sabbath School Association.
 While working in these capacities, she continued her education.

 Brown took courses at the Agricultural and Technical College in Greensboro in 1913, at Cheyney Institute for Teachers in Pennsylvania in 1915, and at Hampton Institute in 1918.
 In 1919, she moved to Dayton, Ohio.
 There she worked at the Linden Community Center, first as Director of Girls and Women’s work for three years, then as executive secretary for two more years until 1924.
 She was also executive secretary of Federation of Social Services for Negro Women in Dayton.
 Continuing her education, Brown studied at the Playground and Community Center in Atlanta, GA., in 1919, and in Chicago in 1920.
 In 1923, she received a B.S. from Columbia University.